The pdf file that goes with the information video for our MBE can be found here.

 — Corey Carlton (MBE ‘16)

-A list of recent MRPs can be found here.
+A list of recent MRPs can be found on that same page.
 If you are in search of a topic don’t hesitate to talk to any of the professors or to the graduate program director.

 Successful completion of a four year Bachelor’s degree, or equivalent, in a relevant discipline, with a minimum average of B+.
-Applicants must have taken econometrics, mathematical economics, and advanced macroeconomics and microeconomics at the undergraduate honours level.
+Applicants are strongly encouraged to have taken econometrics, mathematical economics, advanced macroeconomics and microeconomics at the undergraduate honours level but strong applicants from other disciplines will also be considered.
+This typically implies that that a Bachelor degree in Economics is the preferred path for admission consideration.
 Brock’s equivalent to those courses are respectively ECON 3P90, ECON 3Q91, ECON 4P13 and ECON 4P14.
 Applicants must demonstrate proficiency in English and suitability for Co-op placement, if applicable.